microsoft/MixedReality-SpectatorView/samples/Build2019Demo.Unity/README.md

 The demo consists of a simple experience with a buttons panel and a slider, configured for spectation by another device using SpectatorView functionality.
 The Unity project structure contains:

-- **ARCore:** This folder contains the ARCore SDK referenced from the submodule added at `/external/ARCore-Unity-SDK/`; the source is hosted on [GitHub](https://github.com/google-ar/arcore-unity-sdk).
+- **GoogleARCore:** This folder contains the ARCore SDK referenced from the submodule added at `/external/ARCore-Unity-SDK/`; the source is hosted on [GitHub](https://github.com/google-ar/arcore-unity-sdk).
 - **AzureSpatialAnchors:** This folder contains the Azure Spatial Anchors (ASA) plugin referenced from the submodule added at `/external/Azure-Spatial-Anchors-Samples/`; the source is hosted on [GitHub](https://github.com/Azure/azure-spatial-anchors-samples).
 - **Demo:** Demo assets and prefabs for the simple experience.
 - **MixedReality-SpectatorView:** Spectator View assets symlinked from `/src/SpectatorView.Unity/Assets`